Gigaspaces/xap-docs/site/content/xap120/transaction-management.markdown

 Note that you can also annotate beans exposed via [space based remoting](./space-based-remoting.html).
 If you include the `<tx:annotation-driven>` element in your `pu.xml` file, it will be processed as any other bean and the remoting mechanism will use the proxied instance, thus making the remote call to the bean transactional.

-### Programmatic Transaction Management
+# Programmatic Transaction Management

-If you don't want to leverage [Spring's declarative transaction management](http://static.springframework.org/spring/docs/2.5.x/reference/transaction.html#transaction-declarative), or have an application that is not configured by Spring, you can start, commit and rollback transactions explicitly from within your code by using Spring's transaction API.
+If you don't want to leverage {{%exurl "Spring's declarative transaction management""http://static.springframework.org/spring/docs/2.5.x/reference/transaction.html#transaction-declarative"%}}, or have an application that is not configured by Spring, you can start, commit and rollback transactions explicitly from within your code by using Spring's transaction API.

 Here is how you should use the Transaction manager via the API: